MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/certificates-and-tokens.md

 ---
-title: Certificates and tokens Azure Kubernetes Service on Azure Stack HCI and Windows Server
+title: Certificates and tokens in Azure Kubernetes Service on Azure Stack HCI and Windows Server
-description: Learn how to use certificates and tokens Azure Kubernetes Service on Azure Stack HCI and Windows Server
+description: Learn how to use certificates and tokens in Azure Kubernetes Service on Azure Stack HCI and Windows Server
 author: mattbriggs
 ms.topic: conceptual
 ms.date: 04/13/2022